-If you have been playing guitar for any period of time, there really is no excuse not to know how to restring your guitar yourself.
-You are going to break strings, or your strings are going to get old.
-It’s not ideal to have someone charge you to perform this basic task every time.
+If you have been playing guitar for any period of time, there is no excuse not to know how to restring your guitar yourself!
+You are going to break strings, or your strings are going to get old at some point.
+It’s just not economical to have someone charge you to perform this basic task every time.

 Restringing a guitar involves four basic steps.